ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 was out of scope for this module.
 I guess they changed their minds which is good b/c this was a pain for the user of this module to take care of it on their own.

-Updating our usage of the module to use this again: https://github.com/ManagedKube/kubernetes-ops/pull/322
+Updating our usage of the module to use this again PR: https://github.com/ManagedKube/kubernetes-ops/pull/322

 Another note.
 You might be wondering why we dont just use the source AWS EKS module directly.
 That is a good question.
 The reason is b/c that module needs stuff like the AWS KMS keys resources.
 We are "wrapping"